 Personalized Advising and Guidance

-Both the College Counseling program and the advisory program start from the moment of acceptance with designing a program targeting the goals for each postgraduate students experience.
+Both the College Counseling program and the advisory program start from the moment of acceptance by designing a program targeting the goals for each postgraduate students experience.

 Academic Focus and Improvement